 Is Fall the Best Time to Buy A House?

 The answer: the fall.
-As temperatures cool and trees shed their leaves, enough factors break in the buyer’s favor to make it the No. 1 season for home buying.
-Here’s why.
+As temperatures cool and trees shed their leaves, enough factors break in the buyer’s favor to make it the number one season for home buying.
+Here are 5 reasons why: